Millions More Face English Virus Restrictions As Cases Spiral - UrduPoint

 Millions More Face English Virus Restrictions As Cases Spiral

-London, (UrduPoint / Pakistan Point News - 30th Oct, 2020 ) :Millions more people in northern England face stricter coronavirus rules next week, the government said Friday, as new statistics showed a sustained surge in cases across the nation.
+London, (UrduPoint / Pakistan Point News - 31st Oct, 2020 ) :Millions more people in northern England face stricter coronavirus rules next week, officials said Friday, as reports suggested the government is considering a nationwide lockdown.

-From Monday, nearly 2.4 million residents in five districts of West Yorkshire, including in the city of Leeds, will be barred from socialising with other households indoors.
+From Monday, nearly 2.4 million residents in five districts of West Yorkshire, including in the city of Leeds, will be barred from socializing with other households indoors.

-Pubs and bars not serving "substantial meals" must close, alongside casinos, betting shops, soft play facilities and adult gaming centres.

 In its weekly study of Covid-19 prevalence, the Office for National Statistics (ONS) said the number of people with the virus had increased to around one in 100 nationwide.